Location: London UK

 Size: 0.8 Ha

-The Garden at The Regent’s Park will commemorate the life of Queen Elizabeth II and, once complete, will turn a redundant area of this famous park into a biodiverse space that will communicate an important message about natural resilience in our changing climate.
+The Queen Elizabeth II Garden at The Regent’s Park honours Her Late Majesty’s life and legacy and now complete, has turned a redundant area of this famous park into a biodiverse space that will communicate an important message about natural resilience in our changing climate.

-Led by the landscape architects HTA Design, we are working with an expert team to ensure we have balanced the diverse views of all the stakeholders, from horticultural to heritage, and created a scheme that truly reflects the needs of the broader Regent’s Park community.
+Led by the landscape architects HTA Design, we worked with an expert team to ensure we balanced the diverse views of all stakeholders, from horticultural to heritage, and create a scheme that would truly reflect the needs of the wider Regent’s Park community.

-Demonstrating our regenerative approach to architecture and design, The Garden will promote a circular economy, minimising waste, pollution and environmental impact.
-Demolition of the former plant nursery is now underway and we aim to re-use a substantial amount of ‘waste’ material in the new garden, such as crushed concrete, brick and steelwork.”
+Demonstrating our regenerative approach to architecture and design, The Queen Elizabeth II Garden promotes a circular economy, minimising waste, pollution and environmental impact.
+Demolition of the former plant nursery created a substantial amount of ‘waste’ material, including crushed concrete, brick and steelwork, which has been re-used in the new garden.